A | B | C | D | E | F | G | H | I | J | K | L | M | N | O | P | Q | R | S | T | U | V | W | X | Y | Z

 7. Master's degrees include the traditional MA and MS degrees and field-specific degrees, such as MSW and MBA.

-Employment-Population Ratio (CPS BMS): The proportion of the civilian non-institutionalized population ages 16 or older that is employed.
+Employment-Population Ratio (CPS-BMS): The proportion of the civilian non-institutionalized population ages 16 or more years who are employed.

 Employment Rate (CPS-ASEC): The number of individuals that are employed as a percent of the civilian non-institutionalized population.

-Full-Time, Year-Round (CPS-ASEC): A person is considered to be working full-time, year-round worker if he or she worked 35 hours or more per week for 50 to 52 weeks in the past 12 months.
+Full-Time, Full-Year (CPS-ASEC): A person is considered to be working full-time, full-year if he or she worked 35 hours or more per week for 50 to 52 weeks in the past 12 months

-Full-Time, Year Round Rate (CPS-ASEC): The number of individuals that are working full-time, year-round as a percent of the civilian non-institutionalized population.
+Full-Time, Full-Year Rate (CPS-ASEC): The number of individuals that are working full-time, full-year as a percent of the civilian non-institutional population

 Back to top